100 years ago - on 6 February 1918 - an important law was passed which changed the UK forever.

 The UK has come a long way since then in treating women the same way as men.

 Before the 20th Century, there had certainly been no female prime ministers.
-Now, there have been two - including our current Prime Minister Theresa May - and there are many female MPs.
+Now, there have been two - including recent Prime Minister Theresa May - and there are many female MPs.

 But there are still more male MPs in Parliament that there are women and there is still inequality in the UK between men and women in other areas of life.